 Loose bras are another article of clothing to avoid in your washing machine.
 This is because the wash can ruin the shape of the bra as well as damage it’s underwire.
 On top of that, the metal clasps can easily snag and tear other items in the load during the cycle.

-We recommend using a laundry bag, such as the Polecasa Mesh Laundry Bags ($7, Amazon (opens in new tab)), when you wash your bras in the washing machine.
+We recommend using a laundry bag, such as the Polecasa Mesh Laundry Bags ($8, Amazon), when you wash your bras in the washing machine.
 Or stick to hand washing if you want to play it safe.
 See our guide on how to wash bras for full guidance.

 4. Open zippers